 For a more contained pile, purchase an enclosed compost bin; there are many types available.
 Or make a cylinder of chicken wire, as small or big as suits your space (see photos).
 Watch it become crumbly dark soil and use it to top dress your plants.

 Or send it away via your MSS green bin to their composting facility in Zamora, Yolo County.
 Using current technology and constant monitoring they make a good hot compost, between 140º-170º.
 The resulting compost is distributed to farmers.
-Each year, several free deliveries are made to Fairfax residents (see Sustainable Fairfax’s website for delivery dates).
+Each year, several free deliveries are made to Fairfax residents (see Sustainable Fairfax’s calendar for delivery dates).

 You can put all your food scraps, vegetable and animal, plus food soiled paper bags, napkins, and towels in the green bin.
 High heat composts kill pathogens, transforming animal products into soil.
 Do not put animal scraps into your home compost.
 Follow this link to learn what goes in your green waste bin.
 Please note that you cannot put compostable bio-plastics in the green bin—at least not yet!

 Keep your green bin clean by putting food scraps in a paper bag before you dump them.
 Or line the bottom with yard trimmings, newspaper, or paper bags.
 Like my grandmother Grace, I freeze any animal and dairy scraps before putting them in the green bin just before pick-up.
 This cuts down on smells and fools the critters.